 Enable you to elicit a mental model and understand what it means.

-In the past 10–15 years, it has become increasingly common for people to be switching their attention constantly among multiple tasks.
+With the advent of smartphones and the internet, it has become increasingly common for people to be switching their attention constantly among multiple tasks.
 The study of human cognition can help us understand the impact of multitasking on human behavior.
 It can also provide insights into other types of digital behaviors, such as decision-making, searching, and designing when using computer technologies by examining human abilities and limitations.

-This chapter covers these aspects by examining the cognitive aspects of interaction design.
+This chapter covers the cognitive aspects of interaction design.
 It considers what humans are good and bad at, and it shows how this knowledge can inform the design of technologies that both extend human capabilities and compensate for human weaknesses.
 Finally, relevant cognitive theories, which have been applied in HCI to inform technology design, are described.